awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-email-prefs-part-6.md

 1. Save the file\.

-## Step 6\.3: Upload the Form Files<a name="tutorials-email-prefs-part-6-upload-form"></a>
+## Step 6\.3: Upload the form files<a name="tutorials-email-prefs-part-6-upload-form"></a>

 Now that you've created the HTML form and the JavaScript form handler, the last step is to publish these files to the internet\.
 This section assumes that you have an existing web hosting provider\.
-If you don't have an existing hosting provider, you can launch a website by using Amazon Route 53, Amazon Simple Storage Service \(Amazon S3\), and Amazon CloudFront\.
-For more information, see [Host a Static Website](https://aws.amazon.com/getting-started/projects/host-static-website/)\.
+If you don't have an existing hosting provider, you can launch a website by using Amazon Route 53 , Amazon Simple Storage Service \(Amazon S3\), and Amazon CloudFront\.
+For more information, see [Host a static website](https://aws.amazon.com/getting-started/projects/host-static-website/)\.

 If you use another web hosting provider, consult the provider's documentation for more information about publishing webpages\.

-## Step 6\.4: Test the Form<a name="tutorials-email-prefs-part-6-test-form"></a>
+## Step 6\.4: Test the form<a name="tutorials-email-prefs-part-6-test-form"></a>

 After you publish the form, you should test it to confirm that it works properly\.

-### Step 6\.4\.1: Use the Form to Submit Test Data<a name="tutorials-email-prefs-part-6-test-form-data"></a>
+### Step 6\.4\.1: Use the form to submit test data<a name="tutorials-email-prefs-part-6-test-form-data"></a>

 The first step in testing the preferences form is to use it to submit some test data\.
 In this case, you opt in to all of the subscription topics that are listed on the form\.